MacuGuard® Ocular Support with Saffron & Astaxanthin

 Saffron extract

-- Contributes to visual sharpness and macular health.
+- Contributes to visual acuity and macular health.

-- Supported by clinical studies to improve the view of people with age -related vision challenges.
+- Backed by clinical studies to improve vision in people with age-related vision challenges.

 -

-- Promotes the absorption of carotenoids such as lutein and zeaxanthin, ensuring that the nutrients reach the retina for optimal effect.
+- Promotes the uptake of carotenoids such as lutein and zeaxanthin, and ensures that the nutrients reach the retina for optimal effect.

-Take one (1) capsule daily with food, or as recommended by health professionals.
+Take one (1) capsule daily with food, or as recommended by a healthcare professional.

 Ingredients per capsule